 While the USA, Europe, and Asia account for the vast majority of deal activity and capital invested worldwide, private equity is a global field with activity happening in the most unlikely places.

 Our readers are reporting career success from all corners of the globe.
 Firms such as Leopard Capital are making investments in countries as diverse as Bhutan, Bangladesh and Haiti.

 And it turns out intrepid M&I readers have even enjoyed PE career success in the Caucasus region of Europe/Asia: the frontier of frontier markets.

 Private equity has become a highly competitive and sought-after field.

 Private equity firms want people who are technically proficient and who demonstrate strong “fit” because firms and teams are far smaller than those in investment banking.

-Banks might have tens of thousands of employees to perform grunt work, but private equity firms have no such armies; they want to hire small teams of the top professionals who can hit the ground running and add value from day one.
+Banks might have tens of thousands of employees to perform grunt work, but private equity firms have no such armies; they want to hire small teams of the top professionals who can add value from day one.

 That’s why many aspiring private equity professionals invest in specialized courses and training to help them get noticed, get hired, and get promoted.

 Some of the courses offered by Mergers & Inquisitions and Breaking Into Wall Street that apply to private equity include: